 To receive the latest information via email, click on Email me updates and enter the details required.

-The Snowy River estuary at Marlo is currently closed to the sea.
+The Snowy River estuary at Marlo is currently open to the sea.

 The Authority continues to monitor water quality and water levels within the estuary.